utelecon/utelecon.github.io/src/pages/en/microsoft/index.md

 **[OneDrive](./onedrive/)**{:.box.center}

-#### Office web apps
+#### Microsoft Office Web Apps
+{:#office_web}

-To edit files on OneDrive in a web browser, you can use Office web apps.
+To edit files on OneDrive in a web browser, you can use Microsoft Office Web Apps.
 Word, Excel, PowerPoint, etc. are available, but they do not have as many functions as the installed Office apps.

 Possible use cases include the following:
 - When minor editing of files on OneDrive is done entirely in the browser
 - When someone who is not a [Microsoft Office applications](#office_apps) user uses Office
 - When the Office app cannot be installed on the device due to permissions or other reasons

-For information on how to create and edit files on OneDrive using Office web apps, please see **[Basic usage of OneDrive](onedrive/basic)**.
+For information on how to create and edit files on OneDrive using Microsoft Office Web Apps, please see **[Basic usage of OneDrive](.//onedrive/basic)**.

 ### Teams
 {:#teams}